Skip to content

 Residencies

-The SLG will collaborate with GAS Foundation, Lagos resulting in UK-based artist Chiizii being hosted by GAS Foundation.
+The SLG collaborated with GAS Foundation, Lagos resulting in UK-based artist Chiizii being hosted by GAS Foundation.

 Exhibition view